-Santa Rosa County Schools Code of Student Conduct Highlights 2012-2013-2014
+Santa Rosa County Schools 2014-2015 Code of Student Conduct Highlights

-- The parent/guardian must notify the school to provide the reason for the student's absence or respond to the school's inquiry about the reason for the absence within three (3) days of the absence, or it becomes an unexcused absence. - A student who has had fifteen (15) unexcused absences in a ninety (90) calendar-day period may have his/her motor vehicle operator's license suspended. - If a student has had at least five (5) unexcused absences within thirty (30) calendar days or ten (10) unexcused absences within ninety (90) calendar days, then the District's truancy procedures will begin.
-(See Page 16) - If a high school student misses a class ten (10) or more days during the semester unit of instruction or five (5) or more days during the quarter unit of instruction, the student must pass the final exam in that class for that unit of instruction to receive credit. - If a student needs to take medication, prescription or nonprescription, during the school day, the parent must bring the medication to the school and complete the required forms.
-Medication is dispensed in accordance with the established policy.
-(See Medication Policy) - When a high school student is allowed to bring a vehicle on campus, the student assumes all responsibility for the vehicle and all contents found in the vehicle. - A drug incident involving possession, use and/or under the influence will lead to ten (10) days suspension and referral for a Disciplinary Hearing regarding alternative placement or expulsion. - Possession of a weapon will lead to ten (10) days suspension and referral for a Disciplinary Hearing regarding expulsion. - Students in honors and/or advanced placement courses who are expelled or offered education through alternative placement must be aware that their curriculum will be impacted.
+- The parent/guardian must notify the school to provide the reason for the student's absence or respond to the school's inquiry about the reason for the absence within three (3) days of the absence, or it becomes an unexcused absence. - A student who has had 15 unexcused absences in a 90 calendar-day period may have his/her motor vehicle operator's license suspended. - If a student has had at least five (5) unexcused absences within 30 calendar days or ten (10) unexcused absences within 90 calendar days, then the District's truancy procedures will begin.
+See Truancy Policy. - If a high school student misses a class ten (10) or more days during the semester unit of instruction or five (5) or more days during the quarter unit of instruction, the student must pass the final exam in that class for that unit of instruction to receive credit. - If a student needs to take medication, prescription or nonprescription, during the school day, the parent must bring the medication to the school and complete the required forms.
+Medication is dispensed in accordance with the established policy. - When a high school student is allowed to bring a vehicle on campus, the student assumes all responsibility for the vehicle and all contents found in the vehicle. - A drug incident involving possession, use and/or under the influence will lead to ten (10) days suspension and referral for a Disciplinary Hearing regarding alternative placement or expulsion. - Possession of a weapon will lead to ten (10) days suspension and referral for a Disciplinary Hearing regarding expulsion. - Students in honors and/or advanced placement courses who are expelled or offered education through alternative placement must be aware that their curriculum will be impacted.
 While every attempt is made to match schedules, it is rarely possible to replicate every class.
-Students taking these classes must be aware that, when engaging in serious violations of the Code of Student Conduct they are jeopardizing their academic plan. - During an alternative placement or expulsion, a student may not participate in any school activity or be on any Santa Rosa County District School campus without specific approval of the Principal. - Seniors who are alternatively placed or expelled during the second semester/term of their senior year will not be allowed to participate in graduation activities.
+Students taking these classes must be aware that, when engaging in serious violations of the Code of Student Conduct they are jeopardizing their academic plan. - During an alternative placement or expulsion, a student may not participate in any school activity or be on any Santa Rosa County District School campus without specific approval of the Principal. - Seniors who are alternatively placed or expelled during the second semester/term of their senior year will not be allowed to participate in graduation activities. - A bomb threat or false report of a bomb threat will lead to a ten (10) day suspension and referral for a Disciplinary Hearing regarding expulsion. - Illegal use, possession or sale of controlled substances, or possession of a firearm, knife or other weapon, or other behavior determined to be of a criminal nature may result in criminal penalties being imposed.